-• Get the training aids ready as a prior exercise:
+Get the training aids ready as a prior exercise:

 - a.
 Trainers need to read through the session and make sure they understand the training methodology and they are well prepared.
 The Training Aids required for a session, are included in each session chapter.
 Some training sessions include Notes for Trainers with additional suggestions which state how the activity should be implemented and give the information (knowledge) needed for the session.
 Trainers should plan to have posters and flip charts to be displayed ready before the start of the workshop, and these should be organized session wise. - b.
-Trainers should ensure that there is a blackboard, coloured and white chalk, dusters and flip charts and markers available as most sessions require these. - c.
+Trainers should ensure that there is a blackboard, coloured and white chalk, dusters and flip charts and markers available as most sessions require these.

+- c.
 Some sessions require use of videos or films.
-If electricity is fluctuating, it is preferable to present these when steady power is assured, and the trainer should be able to ensure that the session runs smoothly.
+If electricity is fluctuating, it is preferable to present these when steady power is assured, and the trainer should be able to ensure that the session runs smoothly. - d.

-d.
 Study material and worksheets to be given to the ASHAs must be ready well before the training commences and should be distributed at appropriate time during the session.
 Trainers should check the material before distribution which will avoid chaos during session.

-Make the training participatory, non- hierarchical, and build solidarity
+Make the training participatory, non-hierarchical, and build solidarity

-- Trainers should eat, sit, sing and play with the ASHAs which give them the feeling that they are the members of the group. - b.
+- a. rainers should eat, sit, sing and play with the ASHAs which give them the feeling that they are the members of the group. - b.
 ASHAs and the trainers should sit in a circle so that the trainers easily become part of the group.
 As the training involves role plays, group discussions, demonstrations etc. chairs and tables should be avoided. - c.
 Trainers should understand the difficulties of the ASHAs and have sympathy for their problems. - d.
-Songs and games should be used as relaxation techniques also to inculcate a feeling of solidarity and oneness with each other.
+Songs and games should be used both as relaxation techniques but also to inculcate a feeling of solidarity and oneness with each other.
 The ASHA song is one good beginning, and local songs of inspiration and those celebrating women's health and empowerment should be used. - e.
 Ask the trainees to share the training schedule of each training workshop.
-There should be a defnite plan for the events in the evenings.
+It should give a definite plan for the events in the evenings.
 For certain events they may ask the ASHAs to share the responsibility.
 This develops organization capacity in ASHAs. - f.
 Trainers and ASHAs should participate in keeping the training area clean. - g.
 Trainers should also follow methods of Participatory Learning in Class Room

-Table below details out the methods that are usually followed, highlighting the strengths, usage and weaknesses of each-
+Table below details out the methods that are usually followed, highlighting the strengths, usage and weaknesses of each:

-Type of Method Key Points in Methods Pros and Cons/Strengths and Weaknesses When Best to Use Presenta- tion Power point presentations, charts, posters or even writing on black board makes it easier to focus and recall.
+Type of Method Key Points in Methods Pros and Cons/Strengths and Weaknesses When Best to Use Presentation Power point presentations, charts, posters or even writing on black board makes it easier to focus and recall.
 Written text of paper should almost always be circulated and participants given time to read it.
 (Module text).
 Needs good presenter and a good preparation.
 Eye contact with as many participants is possible.
 Interrupting flow of presentation for a few questions, jokes, visuals helps a lot.
-Good for presentation of many facts.
-In large audiences - not much else can be done, Could be impressive and inspiring but difficult to replicate and level of recall of what is said is very poor Conveying facts or Information.
-Organized presentation of overviews- where many sub- themes are linked to a single framework, like objectives of the workshop.
+Conveying facts or Information.
+Organized presentation of overviews-where many sub-themes are linked to a single framework, like objectives of the workshop.
 Large groups.